-8 The audited final financial statements consist of annex 8 for Maturation Projects and annexes 16 and 17 for Full Projects.
+10 The audited final financial statements consist of annex 9 for Maturation Projects and annex 16 for Full Projects.

 C.The COMMERCIAL PARTNER(S)

 21. The responsibilities of the commercial partner(s)

 The commercial partner(s) are project co-owners and essential for the implementation and progress of the project.
 Consequently, the key commercial partner must sign the Yearly Report and the Completion Report, respectively, together with the Administrative Partner.